jared2710/anon-chat-local-cos720/README.md

 ubuntufans
 ```

-Finally, we can join one of these chatrooms, using the join flag and supplying the room name:
+Finally, we can join one of these chatrooms by using the join flag and supplying the room name:
 ```bash
 $ node app -j fortnite
 WELCOME TO ANON_CHAT: A project for COS720